Learning Communities (LCs)

 New Transfer and Continuing Student Communities For new transfer & continuing students (second year and beyond) with programming centered around academic support and major/career exploration.
 New Transfer and Continuing Student Communities are located in traditional residence halls: Harstad Hall, Hinderlie Hall, Ordal Hall, Pflueger Hall, and Tingelstad Hall.

 Upper Division Communities: Transitioning to the Future/Career Preparation are for students who are 20+ years or who have 60+ credits, these communities promote an independent living experience to support students as they transition into post-collegiate life.
-Upper Division student housing is located in Stuen Hall and South Hall.
+Upper Division student housing is located in Harstad Hall and South Hall.

-Residential Life works intentionally with PLU community members — students, faculty, and staff alike — to develop diverse Learning Community (LC) offerings across eight residence halls.
+Campus Life works intentionally with PLU community members — students, faculty, and staff alike — to develop diverse Learning Community (LC) offerings across eight residence halls.
 The communities are organized across a variety of themes: some academically focused, some by interest/topic, some by social identity, and some by the stages students find themselves in at PLU.
 Each one continues to be developed with care, with student input and comparison research.
 The learning communities are assessed on a regular basis so Residential Life can understand how effective and meaningful they are for the students who choose to live in them.
 Learn more about the PLU history of LCs and research supporting this learning model.

 Most importantly, ALL students — residential and commuter — are welcome in all of the halls and all of the LCs.
 Everyone is invited to most hall programs.
 Students are invited and encouraged to visit halls and wings even if they don’t live there, to make friends with peers, learn from offerings, and connect with faculty and staff.